vishwakneelamegam/engineering-desing-docs/README.md

 - After successful fetching the storage service saves the logs to the device disk.
 - If any changes made by the owner of the logs then another deeplink is generated and it should be shared.
 The old deeplink shared is expired and cannot be used.

-# Conversation Threads
+# Conversation Thread

-- There is a service called external communication and execution service, which handles the the handshake between our application and other service like siri, shortcuts spotlight serach etc.
+- There is a service called external communication and execution service(shortly called as ECE), which handles the the handshake between our application and other service like siri, shortcuts spotlight serach etc.
+- The ECE is a singleton, so it has access all over the application.